-The Atlantic Water Network has a small but mighty team of avid water monitors.
+Atlantic Water Network has a small but mighty team of avid water monitors.
 We draw upon the work of past students, employees and volunteers who have brought the Network to where it is today.
-Read the bios below of our current team who works to provide resources and equipment to Community Water Monitors throughout Atlantic Canada.
+Read the bios below of our current team who works to provide resources and equipment to our Community Partners throughout Atlantic Canada.

 Emma Wattie has worked intimately with the numerous stewardship organizations who utilize AWN’s resources and training for the last five years.
 Emma has over seven years of data collection and management experience and has collaborated closely with organizations in the effort to build Atlantic Canada’s water monitoring capacity.
 Emma is a proud Maritimer and loves any excuse to get outside, especially if her dog can join!
 In her spare time she’s an avid reader, knitter and baker.